 Advisors must keep records of their social media activity, including all posts and communication, for at least three years.
 This can seem challenging to keep track of, but there are many effective social media archiving tools that can help make this task more manageable.
-Our top recommendation is Lead Pilot, the all-in-one marketing platform for advisors that enables advisors to launch robust, multi-touchpoint content campaigns from a streamlined, easy-to-use dashboard.
+Our top recommendation is Lead Pilot, an all-in-one marketing platform specifically for advisors that enables them to launch robust, multi-touchpoint content campaigns from a streamlined, easy-to-use dashboard.
 It makes collaboration simple, as users are able to share, edit and update the content seamlessly.
 The robust content library includes video, editorial and infographic content that can be completely customized by advisors, helping them to drive traffic and engagement while boosting their organic SEO rankings.

 With Twenty Over Ten’s new all-in-one marketing tool for financial advisors, Lead Pilot archives all social posts scheduled through the platform, and everything deployed from Lead Pilot is automatically archived to satisfy all regulatory requirements.
 Everything from emails to landing pages and social media posts everyone can breathe a collective sigh of relief knowing its all archived.

 Visit “Archives” or hover over your user icon and select “Archives” from the drop-down menu:

 2. Click “Filter by date” to open the calendar menu and hone your results:

 3. Click the “View” icon to the right of a post to see details including share time, global landing page settings, and social media messaging:

 4. Click the “Download” icon to the right of a post to download a PDF of your landing page content:

 Q: What is Required in the New Form ADV Regulations?